Adilwarsiwork/E-Store/README.md

 # E-Store

-this is an Ecommerce website just like amazon, flipkart Etc.
+This is an Ecommerce website just like amazon, flipkart Etc.

 this site is in development mode